pyston/pyston_v1/docs/INSTALLING.md

 make llvm -j4
 ```

-There seem to be some lingering build issues with LLVM that I haven't identified; if the last step fails with errors along the lines of "rm: could not find file foo.tmp", it is quite likely that simply running it again will have it continue successfully.
+There seem to be some lingering issues with the LLVM build that haven't been identified yet; if the last step fails with errors along the lines of "rm: could not find file foo.tmp", it is quite likely that simply running it again will cause it to continue successfully.
 You may have to do this multiple times, unfortunately.

 ### libunwind